-The District staff will prepare a written after-action report after any District-declared emergency affecting District levees.
-The District Engineer is responsible for the preparation of this report.
-The Board will review and approve the after-action report, which will briefly describe District operations, any response problems that arose, and damage sustained by the District.
-The after-action report will also contain recommendations for improving District emergency operations in the future.
-The Board will provide direction to staff as to the preparation of changes, additions, or revisions to the Plan.
+The District Secretary or District Engineer will prepare a written After-Action Report (AAR) after any District-declared emergency affecting District levees.
+The Board will review and approve the AAR, which will briefly describe District operations, any response problems that arose, and damage sustained by the District.
+The AAR will also contain recommendations for improving District emergency operations in the future.
+The Board will provide direction to staff as to the preparation of changes, additions, or revisions to the District Plan.